Queenstown Photography Locations, New Zealand

 Between Queenstown and Arrowtown are paddocks filled with sheep and horses as the forests and mountains rest behind.
-Along Malaghan’s Road veer a number of driveways and lanes, the most photogenic of which is the driveway leading to the Flight Park.
+Along Malaghan’s Road veer a number of driveways and lanes.
 Straight, scenic and lined with trees, the road is perfect for perspective as Coronet Peak looks overhead. *Please note – most are private driveways and paddocks.
 Do not enter, jump over fences or photograph people without consent.
 Ensure you are safely parked if you decide to stop on the side of the road too.

 Getting here: It’s only 15-20minutes from Queenstown, check out the map in this post for the exact location.